-In few days you will be arriving at your destination.
+In a few days, you will be arriving at your destination.
 An exquisite island with crystal-clear turquoise water, powdery white sand and swaying coconut trees.

-The airlines tickets are booked, reservations are made and you’re looking forward to soaking in the pristine water, lying in the sun, gazing the bright blue sky and practicing “la dolce far niente” (sweet idleness).
+The airline tickets are booked, reservations are made and you’re looking forward to soaking in the pristine water, lying in the sun, gazing at the bright blue sky and practising “la dolce far niente” (sweet idleness).

 Who does not get excited about an upcoming trip?
 Whether it’s a beach destination, a medieval city with cobbled alleys begging to be explored or just visiting friends and family, travel has the magical power to transport us from our daily monotony to an unknown and much more thrilling environment.

 I’m wildly enthusiastic about any trip that I’m taking.
 I search for things to do, book tours in advance, draw up an itinerary, buy travel insurance and even listen to the music from the country that I’m travelling to.

 But after visiting 50 countries and having had some unforgettably good and bad experiences, I’ve also learned to think about the unexpected things that may happen before and during any trip.

 Did I tell you that my wallet was stolen in Peru on my way to Machu Picchu when I was travelling alone and had no money and credit cards left?
 Or that my niece fell down the stairs one day before our trip to Santorini this year?

 While I was developing my ideas for this post, I took a press trip with Visiting England and one of the organizers was involved in a car accident on her way to the train station and couldn’t come with us.

 Our lives are full of uncertainties and the reality is that we never know what’s going to happen to us at any moment.